 I had also ordered two hipbelt pockets and a chest pocket.
 Examing these and the backpack, I admired the quality and durability.
 All items were the well-made pieces of gear I had come to expect from MLD.

 Prophet – Fit

 The Prophet is a classic frameless backpack.
 The pack has plenty of room in the main compartment if you want to insert either a foam pad or fold up an inflatable pad for support.

-I’ve rolled up foam pads to give frameless backpacks structure in the past but now use Hyperlite PODS to provide more rigidity if I use a frameless backpack.
+I’ve rolled up foam pads to give frameless backpacks structure in the past but now use Hyperlite PODS to provide more rigidity if I use a frameless pack.

 The MLD Prophet backpack fits me well, well-positioned in the center of my back and fitting snug up against my shoulders with its slightly curved side panels.
 This was a comfortable backpack.

 Shoulder Straps & Hipbelt